 - 4. In the file format option, choose binary or ASCII.
-(Binary files are smaller than files saved in ASCII format; they are, however, functionally identical in Objet Studio.) - Click OK or Save.
+(Both binary and ASCII formats can be used in Objet Studio.
+However, binary files are smaller, so this option is recommended.) - 5.
+Click OK or Save.

 Converting Files to SLC Format